April 13, 2021

 David Clothier, Vice President of Finance, Treasurer & Controller, Pilot Flying J

 In just under 90 days, Pilot’s AI application was tested, validated, and operationalized.
 Because the Infor OS cloud technology platform is pre-integrated, data is automatically updated, calculated, and anomalies presented to the finance team in Infor Birst dashboards.
 Instead of the finance team tediously looking at thousands of lines within a report to check for fuel margin errors, the dashboard visually presents the few anomalies that need human investigation and resolution.
 Does it make sense versus budget?
 Does it make sense versus last year?
 Is the trend okay?
-The finance team can answer all these questions quickly and accurately with a dashboard to drill and ad-hoc capabilities accessible at their fingertips.
+All these questions can be answered quicky and accurately with dashboard to drill and ad-hoc capabilities accessible at their fingertips.

 Saving time not only saves Pilot money in resources, but the faster fuel margins are corrected, the better.
 The business results expected are phenomenal, both financially and operationally:

 - With up to 99.99% accuracy in fuel margins, better pricing and supply decisions can easily add many basis points to the fuel margin where an increase of 1/100th of one penny can mean $750,000 a year